The equivariant Euler characteristic of moduli spaces of curves: Equivariant Euler characteristics

 \begin{lemma} Let $\sigma\in S_n$.
 Then

 \end{lemma}

-\begin{proof} For a point ${\bf y}\in F(X,n)$ whose projection on $F(X,n)/G$ is $\sigma$-invariant there exists an element $g\in G$ such that $\sigma{\bf y}=g{\bf y}$.
+\begin{proof} For a point $\yy\in F(X,n)$ whose projection on $F(X,n)/G$ is $\sigma$-invariant there exists an element $g\in G$ such that $\sigma{\yy}=g{\yy}$.
 Consider the set of pairs

 and its two-step projection $S\rightarrow F(X,n)\rightarrow F(X,n)/G$.
-The fiber of the first projection over a point ${\bf y}$ is isomorphic to $G$-stabiliser of ${\bf y}$ or empty, the fiber of the second projection cotaining ${\bf y}$ is exactly the orbit of ${\bf y}$.
-Therefore the cardinality of every fiber of the composed map is equal to $|G|$. \end{proof}
+The fiber of the first projection over a point ${\yy}$ is isomorphic to $G$-stabiliser of $\yy$ or empty, the fiber of the second projection containing $\yy$ is exactly the orbit of $\yy$.
+Therefore the cardinality of every fiber of the composition is equal to $|G|$. \end{proof}

-The following theorem was deduced in \cite{my} from the resuts of E. Getzler (\cite{getzler},\cite{getzler1}), here we would like to reproduce its proof in more geometric and clear form.

-\begin{theorem} For any $g\in G$ we denote by $X_k(g)$ a subset of $X$ consisting of points with $g$-orbits of length $k$.
+\begin{definition} For any $g\in G$ we denote by $X_k(g)$ the subset of $X$ consisting of points with $g$-orbits of length $k$.
 For example, $X_1(g)$ is a set of $g$-fixed points.
-Then the following equation holds:
+Let $\XT_{k}(g)=X_k(g)/(g)$, where $(g)$ is a cyclic subgroup in $G$ generated by $g$. \end{definition}

+The following theorem was deduced in \cite{my} from the results of Getzler \cite{getzler,getzler1}, here we would like to present a more geometric and straightforward proof.

+\begin{theorem} The generating function for the $S_n$-equivariant Euler characteristics of the quotients $F(X,n)/G$ is given by the following equation:

 \end{theorem}